leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ### Deque O(N) + O(N)

-Maintain a descreasing deque with capacity k.
+Maintain a descending deque with capacity k.
 Push new element into the end, pop smaller elements out before.
 Pop out the head element if its index is out of size k.

 Finally, the element at head will be our answer here.